Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Examples

 \subsection{$Y \subset V_5$ (degree 10)}

-Let $X$ be a section of the Pl{\"u}cker embedding of $\Gr(2,5)$ by a subspace of codimension $3$. $X$ is a Fano variety of type $V_5$ and a smooth anticanonical divisor $Y \subset X$ is a K3 surface of degree $10$.
+Let $X$ be a section of the Pl{\"u}cker embedding of $\Gr(2,5)$ by a general subspace of codimension $3$.
+Then $X$ is a Fano variety of type $V_5$ and a very general anticanonical divisor $Y \subset X$ is a K3 surface of degree $10$.
 We consider a full exceptional collection on $X$ constructed by Orlov in \cite{OrlovV5}, namely,

-where $\Uscr$ and $\Qscr$ are the universal and the quotient bundles on $\Gr(2,5)$ respectively.
-Applying the mutation $\sigma_1$ to $\Fscr$ one obtains an exceptional collection of shifted vector bundles whose restrictions to $Y$ have the following classes in $\Nscr(Y)$:
+where $\Uscr_X$ and $\Qscr_X$ are the restrictions of the universal and the quotient bundles on $\Gr(2,5)$ respectively.
+Applying the mutation $\sigma_1$ to $\Escr$ one obtains an exceptional collection of shifted vector bundles whose restrictions to $Y$ have the following classes in $\Nscr(Y)$:

-Since shifting a spherical object does not affect the corresponding spherical twist, we can replace the first object $F_0'$ by $F_0'[1]$.
+Since shifting a spherical object does not affect the corresponding spherical twist, we can replace the first object $E_0'$ by $E_0'[1]$.
 This amounts to changing the sign of the first vector, making all ranks positive.
 And the $4$ points in $\HH$ are